slacgismo/solar-data-tools/paper/paper.md

 data signals.
 SDT automates the cleaning, filtering, and analysis of PV power data, including loss factor estimation, eliminating the need for user configuration or "babysitting" regardless of data quality or system configuration.
-It is suitable for a wide range of systems, from large utility-scale trackers to small, multi-pitch rooftops.
+It is suitable for a wide range of applications and system types, from large utility-scale trackers to small, multi-pitch rooftops.
 SDT provides practical tools for both small and fleet-scale PV performance analyses without requiring the calculation of performance indices for each system.
+It may be used to fully automate a quality and loss factor estimation pipeline, or it may be used to onboard, visualize, and explore new data or prepare data for a custom analysis.

+The software has been used by researchers at Stanford University [@Ogut2024], Case Western Reserve University [@Pierce2024], and LBNL [@Li2023; @Li2024] to prepare data in the development data-driven performance models for the solar PV domain.
+In addition, the software has been used in loss factor estimation intercomparison studies by NREL [@osti_1990039] and the IEA [@Lindig2021].

 Two other libraries offer similar data analysis tools for solar applications:
 PVAnalytics [@pvanalytics] and RdTools [@rdtools-zenodo].
 Unlike SDT,